What is a basic bank account?

 This is when a virus on a computer, tablet or smartphone redirects a link typed in by the customer to a fake web page (called a ‘mirror website’).
 Sometimes this page is identical to the official page of the credit institution, allowing third parties to obtain all the confidential information that the user types in.

-This virus may be inadvertently installed by customers when downloading an apparently harmless file or by simply browsing web pages (websites) that are not trustworthy.
+This virus may be inadvertently installed by customers when downloading an apparently harmless file or by simply browsing web pages (websites) that have been tampered with for that purpose.

 This is when malicious software installs itself on a customer’s computer, tablet or smartphone, without them noticing, and spies on their equipment and on their data.